creemama/utiljs/packages/utiljs-promises/README.md

 ### promises.promisify(functionWithCallback) ⇒ <code>function</code>

-Wraps the given functionWithCallback such that calling the returned function returns a Promise that resolves if functionWithCallback succeeds and rejects if functionWithCallback errors
+Wraps the given functionWithCallback such that calling the returned function returns a Promise that resolves if functionWithCallback succeeds and rejects if functionWithCallback errors.

-Use [promisifyAndCall](#Promises+promisifyAndCall) if you would like to promisify a method and call it in one line.
+Use [callCallback](#Promises+callCallback) if you would like to promisify a method and call it in one line.

 The returned Promise rejects if functionWithCallback is not a function.